 - Manage sensitive data with Google Vault

-- G Suite pricing starts as low as $6 per user per month for the Basic plan
+- Google Workspace pricing starts as low as $6 per user per month for the Basic plan

-- Business plan adds extra apps and features at $12 per user per month
+- Business plans (Standard and Plus) add extra apps and features at $12 and $18 per user per month

 Step #1: Create an account

 Like other web services, you will need a valid account before setting up the email details.
 There are some technical steps involved, but follow each step and you will be done quickly.

-To begin, open G Suite and click the Big “Get Started” button.
+To begin, open Google Workspace and click the Big “Get Started” button.

 Enter basic information like the business name, the number of team members, and your location and click “Next”.

 Next, fill out the admin info (first and last name, plus your current email address).

-After that, G Suite will ask if you want to use a domain that’s already in use or if you want to purchase a new one.
+After that, Google Workspace will ask if you want to use a domain that’s already in use or if you want to purchase a new one.
 For the purpose of this guide, I will assume you have already purchased the hosting and set up your domain name.
 If not, simply choose the other button and follow the steps to purchase your new domain through Google.

 Choose the “Yes, I have one I can use” button.